ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 permalink: /clustering/
 toc: true

-summary: "In this tutorial you will learn how to cluster your trajectories with RMSD-based clustering"
+summary: "In this tutorial you will learn how to cluster your trajectories with RMSD-based clustering.
+Specificly, gromos clustering algorithm in Gromacs program will be used."
 ---

 Written by Özlem Demir (by modifying & updating an older tutorial).